-George Cording kept wicket in Glamorgan’s inaugural County Championship match against Sussex at the Arms Park in 1921, and later in that summer, the 43 year-old made 101 against Worcestershire at Swansea, thereby becoming the Club`s oldest player to hit a maiden Championship century.
+George Cording kept wicket in Glamorgan’s inaugural County Championship match against Sussex at the Arms Park during May 1921 and, later in that summer, the 43 year-old schoolmaster made 101 against Worcestershire at Swansea, thereby becoming the Club`s oldest player to hit a maiden Championship century.

-The right-handed batsman had first played for the county against Berkshire in 1900, and soon showed promise, hitting 28 and 58 on his debut.
-However, in the years leading up to the Great War, Cording`s teaching commitments at Howard Gardens Secondary School in Cardiff restricted his appearances for the county.
+The right-handed batter had first played for the county against Berkshire in their Minor County CHampionship encounter during 1900, and immediately showed great promise, hitting 28 and 58 on his debut.
+However, in the years leading up to the Great War, George`s teaching commitments at Howard Gardens Secondary School in Cardiff restricted his subsequent appearances for the county.

-He became available on a more regular basis after the Great War, and epitomised the spirit amongst the band of amateur players who loyally devoted their spare time to Glamorgan Cricket during the 1920`s as the club strove for recognition in the first-class game.
-George was also ready to step in behind the stumps, and indeed, the 43 year-old Cording was Glamorgan`s wicket-keeper in their inaugural County Championship match in 1921.
-Despite his grey hairs, the veteran only conceded a handful of byes, and he also showed good form with the bat.
+He became available on a more regular basis after the Great War, and epitomised the spirit amongst the band of jolly amateurs who loyally devoted their spare time to Glamorgan Cricket during the 1920`s as the club strove for recognition in the first-class game.
+George was also ready to step in behind the stumps, and this explains why the 43 year-old veteran was Glamorgan`s wicket-keeper in their inaugural County Championship match in 1921.
+Despite his grey hairs, he only conceded a handful of byes, and also showed good form with the bat.

 After retiring from club cricket he continued to promote the game amongst the schoolboys of South Wales, and helped to ensure that there was a steady stream of young talent for the club to draw upon.
 Indeed, George served as founding Chairman of the Welsh Secondary Schools Cricket Association in 1926 besides being heavily involved with the National Playing Fields Association